Protected tenancies are tenancies which started before 15 January 1989 when the Rent Act 1977 was the governing legislation for tenancies.

 Landlord Law members will find a long detailed article on the site and several FAQ which will give guidance on how they operate.
 Plus Tessa can answer questions on the members forum.

-If you need someone to advise you in more detail or act for you, Anthony Gold, the solicitors who run our telephone advice service, have a lot of experience with protected tenancies and would be an excellent choice.
+If you need someone to advise you in more detail or act for you, any of the solicitors on our telephone advice service panel, should be able to help.